duneroadrunner/SaferCPlusPlus/README.md

 ### msearray

-msearray<>, like msevector<>, is a essentially a compromise between safety and performance.
+msearray<>, like msevector<>, is not memory-safe in the way that the other arrays are.
 And like msevector<>, msearray<> provides a safer iterator, in addition to the (high performance) standard iterator.
 Like msevector<>, msearray<>'s safe iterator also supports the more "readable" interface.
 In cases where the msearray is declared as a scope object, you can also use a "scope" version of the safe iterator.
 The restrictions on when and how scope iterators can be used ensure that they won't be used to access the array after it's been deallocated.

 usage example: